How to Stop Your Dog From Peeing on the Carpet

 Also, puppy pads are soft and absorbent, much like carpet.
 It’s easy to see how a dog might have trouble telling the difference.

-The only exception to this rule would be if you have a senior dog or a dog with incontinence issues.
-In this case, you might want to train him to use a puppy pad whenever you’ll be out for a while and he won’t have access to the outdoors.
+The only exceptions to this rule would be if you have a senior dog, a dog with incontinence issues, or a young puppy who can’t hold it for very long.
+In this case, you might want to train him to use a combination of a crate and puppy pad in a puppy playpen whenever you’ll be out for a while and he won’t have access to the outdoors.

 If it’s a case of being at work all day, you’re much better off having a pet sitter come in and walk him in the middle of the day.
 Don’t set your dog up for developing bad habits by putting out puppy pads.